sr320/paper-pano-go/manuscript/methods/05-snps.md

 SNPS

-Single nucleotide polymorphisms were identified in the transcriptome by ...
+Single nucleotide polymorphisms were identified in the transcriptome using SAMTools (converting SAM into VCF files)

 Steve's original suggestion: